-Organizing for easy science experiments in your classroom can be difficult when you already have a busy schedule.
+Organizing for science experiments in your classroom can be difficult when you already have a busy schedule.
 It’s tempting to give students only worksheets, dvds and books about science, rather than including actual opportunities for investigations and experiments.

 Structure science experiments into your schedule

-- If you plan your year by themes, begin by planning two easy science experiments per theme.
-When you plan the following year, add another two experiments to your theme and you will soon have plenty of weekly experiments.
+If you plan your year by themes, begin by planning one or two easy science experiments per theme.
+When you plan the following year, add another experiment to your theme and you will soon have plenty of weekly experiments.

 Create a science experiment routine